cmsc426/cmsc426.github.io/project4.md

 - [Collaboration Policy](#coll)

 <a name='due'></a>
 ## Deadline
-11:59:59PM, Tuesday, December 18, 2020
+11:59:59PM, Tuesday, December 20, 2021
 - No late days allowed in this project.
-***Submissions made by 11:59PM December 10 will receive extra credit equal to 20% of their grade on the project.***
+***Submissions made by 11:59PM December 10 will receive extra credit equal to 20% of their grade on this project.***

 <a name='intro'></a>
 ## Introduction
 Factor graphs are graphical models that are well suited to modeling complex estimation problems such as Simultaneous Localization and Mapping (SLAM) or Structure from Motion (SfM).
 You might be familiar with another often used graphical model, Bayesian Networks [1].
 Unlike Bayesian Networks, which are directed acyclic graphs (DAG), factor graphs are bipartite graphs consisting of factors connected to variables.
 Variables represent the unknown random variables and factors represent probabilistic information on those variables, derived from measurement or prior knowledge.

 In this project, you'll implement a Bayesian Network-based solution to SLAM, an estimation problem that's ubiquitous in robotics.
 You'll first familiarize yourself with the algorithm in a simplified setting, before diving into the full problem.
 Both our "toy problem" and your project are based on the GTSAM[2] ("Georgia Tech Smoothing and Mapping") toolbox which can be downloaded from <a href="https://smartech.gatech.edu/handle/1853/45226">this link</a>.

 It’s surprising how effectively the factor graph-based frameworks can solve a problem as complex as SLAM (where they provide state-of-the-art performance).
 Excited already?